jmcnamara/libxlsxwriter/Readme.md

 It supports features such as:

-- 100% compatible Excel XLSX files
+- 100% compatible Excel XLSX files.
-- Full Excel formatting
+- Full Excel formatting.
-- Merged cells
+- Merged cells.
-- Autofilters
+- Defined names.
-- Defined names
+- Autofilters.
-- Memory optimisation mode for writing large files
+- Memory optimisation mode for writing large files.
-- Source code available on [GitHub](https://github.com/jmcnamara/libxlsxwriter)
+- Source code available on [GitHub](https://github.com/jmcnamara/libxlsxwriter).
-- FreeBSD license
+- FreeBSD @ref license.
-- ANSI C
+- ANSI C.
-- Works with GCC 4.4, 4.6, 4.7, 4.8, 4.9, Clang, ICC and TCC.
+- Works with GCC 4.x, GCC 5.x, Clang, Xcode, MSVC 2015, ICC and TCC.
-- Works on Linux, FreeBSD, OS X and iOS.
+- Works on Linux, FreeBSD, OS X, iOS and Windows.
-- The only dependency is on `zlib`
+- The only dependency is on `zlib`.

 Here is an example that was used to create the spreadsheet shown above: